Analytic Study of $p$-Bessel Functions: Fractional Calculus, Integral Representations, and Complex Extensions: Integral Representations and Asymptotics at Infinity

 Then, since the phase function of this oscillatory integral has no stationary points in the interior of the integration interval, the asymptotic evaluation of the oscillatory integral reduces to the analysis of the endpoint contributions rather than to an application of the stationary phase method.
-Consequently, the leading term is governed by the behavior near the endpoints.
+Consequently, the leading contribution appears to be governed by the behavior near the endpoints.
 Let $f_{p}(u):=(1-u^{p})^{\alpha}$ with $\alpha:=1/p+\omega-1$ denote the amplitude function.
 We first consider the integral over the interval $\delta\leq u\leq1$ $(0<\delta\ll1)$ containing the endpoint $u=1$.
 From the binomial expansion $(1-t)^{p}=1-pt+\mathcal{O}(t^{2})$ as $t\to0+$ for $t:=1-u$, we obtain

 Moreover, by Watson's lemma (\cite{Watson}, Chap.
 VII), for $\beta>-1$ we have

 Similarly, $\int_{0}^{\gamma}\sin(r\tau)\tau^{\beta}d\tau=(\Gamma(\beta+1)/r^{\beta+1})\sin\frac{\pi}{2}(\beta+1)+\mathcal{O}(r^{-\beta-2})$ also holds.
 Combining these results, we can express